aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Calculates a formula as array formula.

+**Remarks**

 The formula will be taken as dynamic array formula to calculate the dimension and result.
 User specified maximum dimension is used for cases that the calculated result is large data set (for example, the calculated result may correspond to a whole row or column data) but user does not need so large an array according to business requirement or for performance consideration.

 **Parameters:**
 | Parameter | Type | Description |